TL;DR

 - Exclude internal traffic (your office IP) so it doesn't "pollute" your data

-- Check conversion attribution model — Last Click vs Data-Driven (Data-Driven is better if you have sufficient volume)
+- Check the conversion attribution model — Last Click vs Data-Driven (Data-Driven is better if you have sufficient volume)

 - Full guide: Conversion Tracking in Google Ads